Yom Tov guide · this fall 5787 / 2026

 Sukkos tends to be slightly less multi-gen than Pesach — it's a week of more walking, more cold-morning davening, and more outdoor sukkah meals.
 Grandparents often opt for short segments rather than the full week.
 We build schedules that let a grandmother fly in for the first three days, or the last three, or the middle — and we coordinate the hotel stay so her room doesn't disappear on the days she's there.

-For Sukkos, all four of our hotels can work — the right choice depends on your family's kashrus standard, walking-preference, and proximity-to-hakafos priorities.
+For Sukkos, all four of the kosher hotels in Jerusalem we book can work — the right choice depends on your family's kashrus standard, walking-preference, and proximity-to-hakafos priorities, plus — for families who want a Yom Tov walk to the Wall — which are closest to the Kotel.
 A few families each year book Haneviim Boutique for a quieter-scale Sukkos; Jerusalem Gate works for group-Sukkos trips; Yirmiyahu 33 and Prima Palace are the most common choice for strictly-chareidi families.

 Romema